eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 One might wonder where "Expressiveness" fits into this framework.
 After all, don't we need to be able to tell the ballot all of our hopes and dreams about how much we like each of the candidates?
 Well, I would argue... no. Simply, no.

 I value the outcomes of a system far more than the depth of the ballot.
-If a less expressive ballot leads to better outcomes which are more legitimate and more practical to count, then I am eager to sacrifice expressiveness in order to achieve those ends.
+If a less expressive ballot leads to better outcomes which are more legitimate and more practical to count, as I think has been shown in the case of Approval versus RCV, then I am eager to sacrifice expressiveness in order to achieve those ends.

 In particular, I argue that expression comes at *direct cost* to legitimacy in particular.
 And in an era of distrust in elections and institutions, I think legitimacy is the single most important attribute a system can have.
 "Stop the steal" happened in a system as *simple and transparent* as choose-one voting.
-But that movement is hard to really sustain on claims of "bamboo ballots" when we have precinct level results that can be directly audited and verified against the cast ballots.
+But that movement is hard to really sustain on claims of "bamboo ballots" when we have precinct level results and simple methods that can be directly and easily audited and verified against the cast ballots.

 When I think about the concrete reality of implementing a voting system, I try to think "How would bad faith actors try to subvert this system?"
 How much room is there for a skeptical voter to feel that they were truly robbed.
 If the answer is "a lot", then I will withhold my support for that system until I am sufficiently convinced that it is robust enough to withstand those attacks.